saileshsimhadri/CSE3504Project2/README.md

 `pip install -r requirements.txt`, if you are in our source code directory.

 ### Running the Code
-- `python3 practice1.py` will run the first part of the project
+- `python3 practice.py` will run the project